Sangeeta Venkatesan has had more than her fair share of challenges...

 Another key component is a focus on helping women to save.
 This is critical given the current gender pay gap still sits at 14 percent.
 As Sangeeta puts it, “women earn less and often outlive their partners, so they save less, and it’s doing them a massive disservice when it comes to retirement.”

 FairVine Super enables women to make small but regular contributions to their superannuation using the fund’s unique set-and-forget TopUps, RoundUps and FairRewards features.
-The latter feature rewards members when they shop at more than 70 brands (including The Iconic, Lorna Jane, Menulog and Bed Bath N Table) with up to 15% cash back off their purchase deposited directly into their super.
+The latter feature rewards members when they shop at almost 500 brands (including The Iconic, Lorna Jane, Menulog and Bed Bath N Table) with up to 15% cash back off their purchase deposited directly into their super.

 “FairRewards is definitely one of my favourite features, and we’re constantly adding new brands to the portal,” says Sangeeta.